quaredevil/docs-1/docs/architecture/cloud-native/defining-cloud-native.md

 - These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

 Applications and their underlying systems have become increasingly complex with users demanding more and more.
-The new expectation is up-to-the-minute functionality, instant scalability and absolutely no downtime.
-Performance problems, long-standing errors and the inability to move fast are no longer acceptable to your business and customers.
+The new expectation is instantaneous responsiveness, up-to-the-minute features, and absolutely no downtime.
+Performance problems, recurring errors and the inability to move fast are no longer acceptable to your business and customers.

 Among many things, cloud native is about *speed* and *agility*.
 Business critical systems are evolving from an enabler of business capability to a weapon of strategic transformation, accelerating business velocity and growth.
 Now, it’s imperative to get ideas to market immediately.
 In Figure 1-1, shown below, consider three pioneers who have implemented these techniques and ponder the speed, agility and scalability they have achieved.